ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli.md

 * Axway Central CLI 1.24.0 or later
 * Helm 3.2.4 or later
 * Istioctl 1.9.5
-* Kubectl 1.19 or later
+* Kubectl - compatible version with your K8s server side
 * Node.js >= 10.13.0 and <= 12.14.1
 * OpenSSL 2.8.3 or later